Data Replication to Redshift

 - No coding needed, automated interface creates exact replica or SCD type2 history on Redshift.

-- Manage large volumes easily with automated partitioning mechanisms for high speed.
+- Bulk load data easily with automated partitioning mechanisms for high speed.

 Real-time, codeless, automated Oracle data replication to Redshift